litespeedtech/lscache_wp/litespeed-cache/readme.txt

 = Is the LiteSpeed Cache Plugin for WordPress free? =

 Yes, LSCWP will always be free and open source.
-That said, a LiteSpeed server is required for some features, and there are fees associated with some LiteSpeed server editions (see question 2).
+That said, a LiteSpeed server is required for the **LiteSpeed Exclusive Features** (see the list above), and there are fees associated with some LiteSpeed server editions (see question 2).

 = What server software is required for this plugin? =

-A LiteSpeed server is required in order to use the cache functions of this plugin.
-Some optimization functions also require a LiteSpeed server.
+A LiteSpeed web server is required in order to use the LiteSpeed Exclusive Features of this plugin.
 See **Plugin Features** above for details.

 * LiteSpeed Web Server Enterprise with LSCache Module (v5.0.10+)
 * OpenLiteSpeed (v1.4.17+) - Free and open source!
 * LiteSpeed WebADC (v2.0+)

 Any single server or cluster including a LiteSpeed server will work.

+The General Features may be used with any web server.
+LiteSpeed is not required.

 = Does this plugin work in a clustered environment? =